cytopia/awesome-ci/README.md

 All checks have the option to only check by one or more file **extensions**, by **shebang** as well as to **exclude** one or more folders from the whole search.

+**Note:** Fixable options are currently in testing phase.
+Please report any bugs.

 | Type | Tool | Fixable | Description |
 |------|------|---------|-------------|